-For those new to the game, newswires today distribute submitted press releases electronically for a fee to subscribing newsrooms and journalists.
+For those new to the game, newswires today distribute submitted news releases (aka press releases) electronically for a fee to subscribing newsrooms and journalists.
 Once a press release is posted to the wire, journalists and news outlets who subscribe to that particular wire will be able to see it.
-Now, newswires also allow for press releases to be posted on hundreds of news websites, granting you direct access to a public audience, as well as the media.
+Now, newswires also allow for news releases to be posted on hundreds of news websites, granting you direct access to a public audience, as well as the media.

 Before writing a press release, is there anything PR and comms pros should keep in mind?

-Bear in mind that your press release will reach the media and, through online distribution, a public audience.
-So, when writing a great press release for a newswire, you need to be aware of both audiences: the journalists and the potential consumers.
+Bear in mind that your news release will reach the media and, through online distribution, a public audience.
+So, when writing a great news release for a newswire, you need to be aware of both audiences: the journalists and the potential consumers.

-Starting at the very top, what are some of the dos and don’ts of composing the headline for your press release?
+Starting at the very top, what are some of the dos and don’ts of composing the headline for your news release?